 We have significant indebtedness outstanding.
-As of March 31, 2012, our consolidated current bank loans and other loans and our consolidated non-current bank loans and other loans amounted to HK\$2,740.3 million and HK\$2,033.1 million, respectively.
-In addition, as of March 31, 2012, our consolidated capital commitments were HK\$5,861.3 million.
-Furthermore, as of March 31, 2012, we had a principal amount of US\$241.0 million (approximately HK\$1,871.5 million) of our 2011 Notes outstanding.
+As of September 30, 2012, our consolidated current interest-bearing bank and other borrowings and our consolidated non-current interest-bearing bank and other borrowings amounted to HK\$2,950.4 million and HK\$2,564.0 million, respectively.
+In addition, as of September 30, 2012, our consolidated capital commitments were HK\$6,037.7 million.
+Furthermore, as of September 30, 2012, we had a principal amount of US\$241.0 million (HK\$1,868.7 million) of our 2011 Notes outstanding.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Indebtedness and Contingent Liabilities - Commitments and Contingent Liabilities - Capital Commitments."

 In addition, we and our subsidiaries may from time to time incur substantial additional indebtedness and contingent liabilities.
-Although the indentures governing the Notes and the 2011 Notes restrict us and our Restricted Subsidiaries from incurring additional debt and contingent liabilities, these restrictions are subject to important exceptions and qualifications.
+Although the indentures governing the Notes, the 2011 Notes and the 2012 Notes restrict us and our Restricted Subsidiaries from incurring additional debt and contingent liabilities, these restrictions are subject to important exceptions and qualifications.
 If we or our subsidiaries incur additional debt, the risks that we face as a result of such indebtedness and leverage could intensify.
 The amount of our indebtedness could have important consequences to the Noteholders.
 For example, it could:

-- limit our ability to satisfy our obligations under the Notes, the 2011 Notes and other debt; - increase our vulnerability to adverse general economic and industry condition; - require use to dedicate a substantial portion of our cash flows from operations to servicing and repaying indebtedness, thereby reducing the availability of our cash flows to fund working capital, capital expenditures and other general corporate purposes; - limit our flexibility in planning for or reacting to changes in the businesses and the industry in which we operate; - place us at a competitive disadvantage compared to our competitors that have less debt; - limit, along with the financial and other restrictive covenants of our indebtedness, our ability to borrow additional funds; and - increase the cost of additional financing.
+- limit our ability to satisfy our obligations under the Notes, the 2011 Notes and the 2012 Notes and other debt; - increase our vulnerability to adverse general economic and industry condition; - require use to dedicate a substantial portion of our cash flows from operations to servicing and repaying indebtedness, thereby reducing the availability of our cash flows to fund working capital, capital expenditures and other general corporate purposes; - limit our flexibility in planning for or reacting to changes in the businesses and the industry in which we operate; - place us at a competitive disadvantage compared to our competitors that have less debt; - limit, along with the financial and other restrictive covenants of our indebtedness, our ability to borrow additional funds; and

+• increase the cost of additional financing.